Comment les Vers à Soie Produisent la Soie

 Key Takeaways

-The French brand The Oversized Hoodie® 🇫🇷 is famous for its textile expertise, notably its collection of high-end and certified 100% natural mulberry silk products Oeko-Tex® Standard 100.
-Free from toxic and chemical substances, and ecological, the collections silk pillowcase, mask night silk and silk sheets stand out for their incomparable softness and excellent value for money, providing an unrivaled feeling of comfort.
+The French brand The Oversized Hoodie® 🇫🇷 is famous for its textile expertise, notably its collection of high-end, Oeko certified 100% natural mulberry silk products -Tex® Standard 100.
+Free from toxic and chemical substances, and ecological, the collections silk pillowcase, night mask silk and silk sheets stand out for their incomparable softness and excellent value for money, providing an unrivaled feeling of comfort.

 The Mulberry Bombyx and its role in silk production